iamfazn/iamfazn/README.md

-## Summary
+## Half poet, half engineer

 I collaborate with research scientists to implement and evaluate machine learning algorithms.
 Go-to person for the team to build/scale infrastructure and tools for research teams

 I've 5+ years of experience architecting and implementing software libraries for research prototypes across the range of deep learning projects.
 I've held leadership positions in large-scale startups like **[Snapdeal](https://www.snapdeal.com/), [PipeCandy](https://pipecandy.com/)**, and was recently the founding engineer, technical architect @ **[KloudOne](https://www.kloudone.com/)** managing clients like Broadcom, Cinarra, CA Technologies, RiskSense, Symantec, and Accuknox.

-I spend time studying missiles, spaceships, and aviation
+I spend time studying aerospace, defence, and cognitive science

 ---